KeepCalmAndPush/CombiME/README.md

 ### API
 The core interfaces are located in `ru.asolovyov.combime.api` package.
 They match the corresponding Combine interfaces and are self-explaining.
 The most notable are `IPublisher` (the producer of values), `ISubscriber` (the consumer), `ISubscription` (the way for Subscriber to control the Publisher) and `IOperator` (being a Subscriber and a Publisher at the same time, provides a way to transform values received from Publisher and feed the transformed values down the reactive chain).
 As `IPublisher` produces values by its inner logic, the `ISubject` is a way for you to provide your values to the chain, making your legacy code reactive.

-`IPublisher` starts producing values when someone calls its `sink(ISubscriber subscriber)`.
+Simplifying a bit, we may say that `IPublisher` starts producing values when someone calls its `sink(ISubscriber subscriber)`.
 Operator starts listening to publisher's values when is being fed to publisher's `to(IOperator operator)` method.
 You may also redirect the output of a publisher to your own subject via `route(ISubject subject)`.

-Also, many non-modifying reactive operators like `merge`, `compactMap`, `combineLatest` and so on are implemented as declared as instance methods in `IPublisher`:
+Also, many non-modifying reactive operators like `merge`, `compactMap`, `combineLatest` and so on are declared as instance methods in `IPublisher`:

 ```
 public interface IPublisher extends Identifiable {